yoichio/public-documents/multiranges.md

 # Limited multi ranges explained

 Chrome implements user selection as one [Range](https://www.w3.org/TR/dom/#range), which represents a range on a document.
 However, there are cases where user want to select contents which can not be represented with one Range.
-Chrome wants to offer such selection with less functionality thant what chrome offers with one Range.
+Chrome wants to offer such selection with less functionality than what chrome offers with one Range so that Chrome serves selection capability for user and/or web author with stability.

-we need new APIs on [Selection API](https://www.w3.org/TR/selection-api/) to expose such selection for web author.
+## Cases we need multiple ranges

-## Cases
+### Table
 ### Grid Layout
 Following code demostrate grid layout layouting reorder.
 ```html